 How Potholes Affect Wheel Alignment

-Wheels are designed to adhere to the road, creating traction and stability for a safe drive.
-However, misalignment means that your wheels aren’t gripping the road as they should, making it more likely for your vehicle to veer off course or lose control in an emergency.
+Wheels are designed to adhere to the road, creating traction and stability.
+Misalignment means that your wheels aren’t gripping the road as they should, increasing the risk of your vehicle veering off course.
+Repeated exposure to poor road conditions raises the need for steering correction and alignment checks.

-A pothole can impact your car’s tires, wheels, and suspension components.
-The more potholes you hit—and the faster you’re driving—the greater the impact on your alignment.
+A pothole can damage your tires, wheels, and suspension.
+The more potholes you hit, and the faster you’re driving, the greater the impact on your car wheel alignment.

 Wheel Alignment and Road Safety